Refiloe Nt'sekhe: Political career

-2021 mayoral candidacy

 On 23 August 2021, DA leader John Steenhuisen announced Nt'sekhe as the DA's mayoral candidate for the City of Ekurhuleni in the 2021 local government elections.
 In the local government election of 1 November 2021, no party obtained a majority in Ekurhuleni city council.
 The DA finished second again with 28.72% of the vote, behind the ruling African National Congress's 38.19%.
 The DA Gauteng leadership then encouraged her to resign as the DA's mayoral candidate and as an incoming councillor, because it seemed unlikely that she would be elected mayor since the DA decided against working with the ANC or the Economic Freedom Fighters, the kingmakers in council.
 At the inaugural council meeting on 22 November, the DA's Ekurhuleni caucus leader, Tania Campbell, was unexpectedly elected as Executive Mayor with the help of the EFF and smaller parties.
 Nt'sekhe described Campbell's election as a "bittersweet moment" for her because the ANC was unseated from power.

+Nt'sekhe unsuccessfully stood for re-election as the party's Federal Congress in 2023.

+As the ANC lost its majority in the Gauteng Provincial Legislature in the 2024 provincial election, the party formed a coalition with other parties, including the DA, to govern the province.
+Nt'sekhe was elected deputy speaker of the provincial legislature as part of the coalition agreements.
+Following the collapse of negotiations between the DA and the ANC, Nt'sekhe resigned as deputy speaker on 9 July 2024.